18 Affordable Anti-Theft Tips to Keep Burglars Out of Your Home

 16. Don’t tell burglars when you’re away.

 Cancel newspapers and arrange for a trusted friend or neighbor to pick up your mail and any flyers while you’re on vacation.
-Make sure that they pick up any regularly scheduled deliveries from Amazon or other online vendors.
+Ensure that they pick up any regularly scheduled deliveries from Amazon or other online vendors.
 Ask if she is willing to check your home regularly and offer to return the favor.
 And when you leave, load your suitcases into the car with the garage door closed.
 If you don’t have a garage, back your car into the driveway and be as quick and quiet as possible.
 (See 6 Ways to Protect Your Home While You’re Away.)

 17. Stay alert.